 In addition to the basic learning outcomes, students should demonstrate they can:

-- Extrapolate from the source material how a range of approaches to secularism would impact on social issues involving religion and the rights of others.
+- Extrapolate how an approach to secularism would impact on the role of religion in society and the rights of others.

 - Offer criticisms of this approach which draw on a range of examples and outside sources.